Sanguine drawing of three quarters view of two figures on tan toned paper. One figure is facing forwards, and the other one is facing backwards.

 Every First Saturday of the Month

-Saturday Drawing Sessions
+Saturday Drawing Session

 Drawing from nude model, short and/or long pose